 Condition Response General Conditions 1.
 The type, position, size, appearance, illumination, animation, content or other characteristics of any proposed sign must ensure a quality and character of appearance both by day and night which, in the opinion of the National Capital Authority, befits the National Capital.
-Proposed signs include: Tenancy hamper and window signs for commercial tenancies fronting Constitution Avenue and to the western façade of Building E. Directional signage to aid wayfinding throughout the site Development signage for building identification Potential locations for future interpretive heritage installations The design and materiality of the proposed signage is to be of high quality and respectful of the character and status of the place, as indicated on the Signage Intent Plan and illustrated in architectural and landscape concepts provided.
+Proposed signs include: Awning signs above the ground level to the building entrance and ground floor retail tenancies High rise building signage comprising the development name (TBC) Plinth signage comprising the development name adjoining the ceremonial driveway entrance fronting Constitution Avenue The design and materiality of the proposed signage is to be of high quality and respectful of the character and status of the place, as indicated on the Signage Plan provided.

 Condition Response 2.
-The National Capital Authority will refuse to approve any sign where it is of the opinion that the type, position, size, appearance, illumination, animation, content or other characteristics of the sign may adversely affect: the amenity of the locality or neighbourhood with particular regard to nearby residential development the architectural character or appearance of a building traffic safety a 'place' within the meaning of and subject to the provisions of the relevant Proposed signage does not create significant adverse impacts on the surrounding development and nearby dwellings on Constitution Avenue.
-Proposed signs are not intended to distract drivers along Constitution Avenue, and do not contain flashing or animated elements.
-Commonwealth heritage legislation.
+The National Capital Authority will refuse to approve any sign where it is of the opinion that the type, position, size, appearance, illumination, animation, content or other characteristics of the sign may adversely affect: i. the amenity of the locality or neighbourhood with particular regard to nearby residential development ii. the architectural character or appearance of a building iii. traffic safety iv. a 'place' within the meaning of and subject to the provisions of the relevant Commonwealth heritage legislation.
+Proposed signage does not create significant adverse impacts on the surrounding development and nearby dwellings on Constitution Avenue.
+Proposed signs are not intended to distract drivers along Constitution Avenue or Parkes Way and do not contain flashing or animated elements.
 3. The National Capital Authority will refuse to approve any sign which it considers offensive Noted.
 Sign content will not be of an offensive nature.
 4. The National Capital Authority will not grant approval of an application with the respect to the external design and siting of any structure or sign unless such structure or sign would comply with all other relevant policies or conditions of this Plan.
 The signs are considered to meet the conditions of the Plan, and are proposed to be located wholly within the site boundaries.
 5. The National Capital Authority may, either unconditionally or subject to such terms and conditions as it deems necessary, modify or waive the provisions of the sections that follow, where it is of the opinion that the application of the same to or in respect of any particular sign would be impracticable or unreasonable and provided that the requirements of the 'General conditions' herein are satisfied.
 Noted.
 6. Any application for the use, construction or erection on or above the roof or top of any building of any device, advertisement, sky sign, sign, signal or structure of the nature of a sign or signal, excepting flags and flag poles, will not be approved where the proposal would alter any silhouette of the building by extension beyond or above the walls, parapet or roof of the building, lift tower or plant room.
 No signage is proposed above the roofline of buildings.
-The High Rise Building Sign to Building D is contained within the envelope of the building.
+The High Rise Building Signs to each corner of the building's eastern elevation are contained within the built form.
 7. Animated or flashing signs and signs illuminated by exposed lamps or neon tubes as distinct from backlighting or floodlighting, will generally not be approved.
 Signs proposed are not animated or flashing.